SrcNet-In/observablity-setup-src/logging-setup.md

 # Observability Setup with Loki & Alloy in Kubernetes

 This guide walks you through deploying **Grafana Loki** for log aggregation and **Grafana Alloy** for log collection in Kubernetes.
-Assuming **Grafana** is already installed and accessible.
+It is assumed that **Grafana** is already installed and accessible.

 ---

 ## Tools Used

+- **Grafana**: For visualizing logs using Loki as a data source.
 - **Grafana Loki**: A log aggregation system tailored for Kubernetes.
 - **Grafana Alloy**: A lightweight, flexible collector for logs, metrics, and traces.
-- **Grafana**: For visualizing logs using Loki as a data source.

 ---

 ## Loki Installation (Monolithic Mode)

-We'll install Loki in **monolithic mode** for this example, which is simpler and ideal for small to medium clusters.
+We will install Loki in **monolithic mode** for this example, which is simpler and ideal for small to medium clusters.

 ### 1. Create Namespace